cristicmf/dao/docs/Permission_Analysis.md

 ![DefaultDougEnabledStateDiagram](./images/default-doug-enabled-state-diagram.png)

 We can of course make a state diagram like this for any contract, where we map out the different states and events and get a clear view of how the permissions affects the contract.
 Notice that there is no way to go back from unlocked to locked, because the `setDougAddress` function (`set_doug` in the diagram) does not allow the address to be null.
-Also, if an address that is not Doug tries to set the Doug address nothing will happen, so it can only ever go from unlocked to unlocked (e.g. `_DOUG` is not null).
+Also, if an address that is not Doug tries to set the Doug address nothing will happen, so it can only ever go from unlocked to unlocked (i.e. `_DOUG` is not null).

- Does this mean we can say with certainty that this contract will always be functional (destructible)?
+ Does this mean we can say with certainty that once the Doug address is set, this contract will always be functional (destructible)?
 The answer is no. The only thing we check is that the `_DOUG` address is not null.
-That does not mean the value is a proper account address, meaning the guard would always block.
-It is also possible that the address is of a contract account that does not have the code needed to make the call.
+That does not mean the value is a proper account address.
+It is also possible that the address is of a contract account that does not have the code needed to make the call, so adding it effectively makes the selfdestruct call un-reachable.

 #### Conditions and accessibility